JulGvoz/twisted-fates/README.md

 - When a player is executed, place the "Last executee" reminder token near them.
 - If nobody was executed today, the "Last executee" token remains on the last player.
 - If nobody was executed in the game yet, Savage can kill anyone.
+- If Savage is brought back to life later in the game, retroactively place the "Last executee" reminder token on the approipriate player.

+### Examples

+On the 1st day, nobody was executed.
+Savage chooses the Apostle, Apostle dies.

+Today, good Calamity was executed and Savage is brought back to life.
+Savage can only kill evil or fated player tonight.

+Today evil Apostle was executed.
+Savage chooses Cutthroat, who doesn't die.

+On the 1st day good Zenith was executed, but nobody was executed on the 2nd day.
+Tonight, Savage choose the good Calamity, who doesn't die, because they were on the same team as the last executee, who was the good Zenith.

+Cutthroat was executed today, and Savage decides to target the dead Cutthroat to hide a kill.

 ## Wanton
 "Each night\*, if an evil player nominated today, all non-evil players are poisoned tonight.
 Otherwise, a player dies tonight."